kessler/fuzzy-math/README.md

 - The array api (reduce, filter etc) is much more cleaner than the Set's.
 Having similar api on a Set will require additional coding.

 So for now I choose Array over Set.

+- it seems like MU is not a proper subset of MU but is a subset

 #### not just numerical fuzzy sets